harunmansor/Hugo/content/posts/first.md

 ## 2.2 Shadow Credentials attack to retrieve winrm_svc hash

-Now we will create Shadow Credentials on one of the service accounts which is `winrm_svc`.
+Now we will create `shadow credentials` on one of the service accounts which is `winrm_svc`.
 Use `pywhisker.py` from [here](https://github.com/ShutdownRepo/pywhisker).
 To understand more about Shadow Credentials attack.. read it [here](https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab).
 By doing this attack, we essentially inject a certificate into the account for purposes like persistence, and now we can perform Kerberos PKINIT auth using the cert set by us without knowing its password.

+Please be noted that we can just use `certipy` to do the attack in a single command  but for learning purposes, I'll be using 3 tools that complement each other that serve the same purpose as `certipy`.

+Now, use `pywhisker.py` to add shadow credentials (modifying msds-KeyCredentialLink attribute) and retrieve the certificate.

 ```bash
 ──(venv)─(cresp0㉿kali)-[~/Desktop/fluffy/pywhisker/pywhisker]